kitschpatrol/ambient-novel/readme.md

 ## Overview

-The "Ambient Novel" website was created as a home or Scott Wayne Indiana's book _The Valentine Mob_.
-After several iterations, an interface approach emerged that allows for simultaneous playback, scrubbing of multiple narrated audio tracks.
+The Ambient Novel is an experimental interface for nonlinear long-form narrated text.
+It was developed for Scott Wayne Indiana's book _The Valentine Mob_.
+The interface allows for simultaneous playback, scrubbing, and interleaving of multiple narrated audio tracks.

+> \[!NOTE]
+> This source code is released as a curiosity, and its quality reflects that of a quick personal side project subject to a number of hasty iterations.
+>
+> The most interesting parts from a technical standpoint are probably in the content pipeline, which generates the metadata allowing the audio book to be aligned with the presentation of the text.
+It creates inferences from a recorded reading of the book, with some extra logic to negotiate any variations between the exact (known) text of the book and the narrator's (sometimes divergent) utterances to yield the original book text with word-level audio alignment timing data.

+## Development Notes

-## Updating the content
+### Updating the content

+_Note: Some audio content assets are external to this repository._

 Certain data and assets are generated from the source data in `/data` and output to `/static`, `/data-generated` and `/src/lib/data`.